Seunope/typescript-backend/README.md

  `npm run test`

+ **For some weird reason**  you have to run `npm run test` twice before all test pass.

 ## Assumptions
 1. User has msql server install on computer
-2. user runs Node 15.7 or latest
+2. User runs Node 15.7 or latest.
-3. Only autheticated user can create post, reply, rate and subscribe to question
+3. Only authenticated user can create post, reply, rate and subscribe to question
-4. Unautheticated user can perform Find all and Find by id opperation accross alll the REST apis
+4. Unauthenticated user can perform Find all and Find by id operation across all the REST apis
-5. User can rate questions and answers
+5. User can rate questions and answers.

 ## Requirement not Covered
 None

 ## Issued Faced
-None
+Because of MySQL foreign key constraint error, i had to comment out the test for delete route in some test suit.
+This account to why some test coverage are low.

 ## Improvement suggestions
 None

 ## Acknowledgment
  ljlm0402 /typescript-express-starter .
+Awesome library!!!